Culinary Revolution: Alice Waters

-"It’s not enough to liberate yourself politically, to liberate yourself sexually—you have to liberate all the senses."
+"It's not enough to liberate yourself politically, to liberate yourself sexually—you have to liberate all the senses."
 She believed that eating together was a socially progressive act, one that was under threat from the fifties American—TV, frozen-food culture.

 Waters introduced to America many foods that today may seem commonplace, such as salads of mixed greens.

 We were doing those very early on.
 I think lettuce was my first passion.
-I was bringing seeds over in the early seventies from France and planting 'em in my back yard, wanting a French kind of salad, with frisè and mâche.
+I was bringing seeds over in the early 70s from France and planting them in my backyard, wanting a French kind of salad, with frisée and mâche.
 I'm sure I have contributed to the awful demise of the concept of mesclun, just by promoting it in many, many, many ways.
-And now, of course, one of those big companies has grabbed on to the idea, and they cut up big lettuces and put 'em in a bag, mix 'em up, and call 'em mesclun.
+And now, of course, one of those big companies has grabbed onto the idea, and they cut up big lettuces and put them in a bag, mix them up, and call them mesclun.
 Who is it—Dole pineapple or somebody?